K2Joom/docs-matukio/new_event.md

 2016-01-31 15:01:10

 This is the default ISO format of dates and used in all Matukio forms.
-In the Joomla frontend it is formatted based on the
+In the Joomla frontend it is formatted based on your settings in the Matukio configuration.

 ### Recurring event generator